ancilcleetus/My-Learning-Journey/Data-Structures-and-Algorithms/README.md

     - Input [1, 0, 2, 0, 4, 0] $\Rightarrow$ Output [1, 2, 4, 0, 0, 0]
 3. Come up with a Brute Force Solution $\Rightarrow$ How would a human manually solve this ?
     - For these examples, the result keeps returning an array of the non-zeros plus an array of the zeros at the end.
 Thinking through a very basic implementation, what I've been doing is: iterating through, finding the non-zeros, and just putting them in an another `temp` array.
 Then I've been filling the rest of the result array with `0`s until we've gotten the original length.
-4. Use Pseudocode to clarify your thoughts $\Rightarrow$
+4. Use Pseudocode to clarify your thoughts
     - Unless an algorithm is simple, write pseudocode in the first pass.
     - Then, we can optimize the pseudocode.
 Once enough optimization is achieved, it can be coded and tested
     - Additionally, thinking in pseudocode is much easier to modify if you encounter an error